Crystal Hot Springs - Honeyville Utah

 The springs are a fantastic retreat the whole family will truly enjoy.
 Relaxing and calming for us adults, fun and exciting for the younger ones, and the young at heart.
 Crystal Hot Springs has beautiful clear mineral pool waters hot enough to relax those stiff sore muscles, and a water slide warm enough to enjoy all winter.
 The kids had a great time going down the slide again and again.
 I enjoyed the fact that I was close enough to see the kids, yet far enough away to relax and enjoy adult conversation and the relaxing waters.

 Crystal Hot Springs offers a larger main soaking pool, two smaller hot tub type pools with water jets and all.
 A medium sized swimming pool, a water slide, and an Olympic size pool open only during the summer season.
 Bring your tent, camper or trailer and stay at the Crystal Hot Springs campground.
-The campground is open year-round and offers sewer, water and electrical.
+The campground offers sewer, water and electrical.
 Crystal Hot Springs is only a little over an hour drive from Salt Lake City making it a prefect destination for a day trip the whole family will enjoy.

 Driving Directions: Take I 15 about one hour north of Salt Lake City to the Brigham City exit #372.
 Exit going east over to Hwy.
 38 North.
 Follow this through downtown Brigham City and continue about 10 miles north.
 You will come to the small town of Honeyville.
 Continue on about 1 more mile and you will see the signs on the west side of the road.

 8215 N Highway 38 # S

 Nearby City - Brigham City Utah

 We hope you enjoyed this information.
 For more Utah Outdoor Activities please like us on Facebook.
 If you have an interest in bringing the outdoors into your home or cabin, take a peak at our new online store.
 Thank you for visiting Utah Outdoor Activities and for your support!